samvera/samvera.org/markdown/get-started/getting-started.md

 **[Technical Call](https://samvera.atlassian.net/wiki/spaces/samvera/pages/405211059)**

 There is a weekly Samvera tech call for developers and other folks who are contributing code or are actively using the core Samvera plugins & components.
-Contributors should consult the [ Getting Connected](https://samvera.atlassian.net/wiki/spaces/samvera/pages/405211650) page in the [ Developers](https://samvera.atlassian.net/wiki/spaces/samvera/pages/405211345) section of our wiki for more information.

 **[Interest Groups](https://samvera.atlassian.net/wiki/spaces/samvera/pages/422319284)**